Andoree/sent_simplification/README.md

 # simplification_evaluation

-1. Clonning Easse:
+1. Clone Easse:

 ```
 git clone https://github.com/feralvam/easse
 ```

-2. Replacing Sari script with the one from this repository (sari.py) so as to enable it to handle samples with a varying number of references:
+2. Replace Sari script with the one from this repository (sari.py) so as to enable it to handle samples with a varying number of references:
 ```
 cp sari.py $EASSE_DIR/easse
 ```

-3. Installing EASSE:
+3. Install EASSE:
 ```
 cd $EASSE_DIR
 pip install .